Pappy Van Winkle's Family Reserve: History

-In 1893, when he was 18 years old, Julian "Pappy" Van Winkle Sr. began working as a salesman for the liquor wholesaler, W.L.
+In 1893, when he was 18 years old, Julian "Pappy" Van Winkle Sr. began working as a salesman for W.L.
 Weller & Sons.
-Fifteen years later, he and another Weller salesman bought the firm.
+He became co-owner fifteen years later.
 In 1910 they acquired the A. Ph.
 Stitzel Distillery in Louisville, Kentucky, which had started as a sour mash whiskey distillery in 1872.

 The Stitzel Distillery supplied much of the whiskey sold by the Weller wholesale firm.
-The consolidation coincided with prohibition, during which time the Stitzel-Weller firm was licensed by the government to produce whiskey for medicinal purposes.
-One of their labels that was introduced on the market just before prohibition was Old Rip Van Winkle.
-After prohibition, the brand was not reintroduced until after 1972 when the Stitzel-Weller distillery and its current brand names (including W. L. Weller, Old Fitzgerald, Rebel Yell, and Cabin Still) were sold to other companies.
-The only brand name the Van Winkle family had kept the rights to was the pre-prohibition brand Old Rip Van Winkle.
+Old Rip Van Winkle was introduced just before the start of Prohibition in the United States.
+After Prohibition, the brand was not reintroduced until after 1972 when the Stitzel-Weller distillery and its current brand names (including W. L. Weller, Old Fitzgerald, Rebel Yell, and Cabin Still) were sold to other companies.
+The only brand name the Van Winkle family had kept the rights to was the pre-Prohibition brand Old Rip Van Winkle.
+A photo of Pappy Van Winkle lighting a cigar graces the bottle's label.

-The Stitzel-Weller Distillery was opened on the day of the Kentucky Derby in 1935, just outside Louisville in Shively, Kentucky.
-At the time of his death in 1965 at the age of 89, Pappy Van Winkle was the oldest active distiller in the nation.
-A photo of him lighting a cigar graces the bottle's label.

-Sometime after the Stitzel-Weller distillery was sold in 1972, Julian Van Winkle, Jr. resurrected the pre-prohibition Old Rip Van Winkle brand and initially used old whiskey stocks from the distillery for its bottlings.
-Julian Jr. died in 1981 and Julian Van Winkle, III (Pappy's grandson) took over the Old Rip Van Winkle Distillery company.
+Sometime after the Stitzel-Weller distillery was sold in 1972, Julian Van Winkle Jr. reintroduced the Old Rip Van Winkle brand and initially used old whiskey stocks from the distillery for its bottlings.
+Julian Jr. died in 1981 and Julian Van Winkle III (Pappy's grandson) took over the Old Rip Van Winkle Distillery company.

 After the initial sale in 1972, the Stitzel-Weller distillery was eventually closed completely in 1991.

 Since 2002, the Van Winkle brands have been distilled and bottled by the Sazerac Company at the Buffalo Trace Distillery as a joint venture with the Old Rip Van Winkle Distillery company.

-In 2013, Julian Preston Van Winkle III, said the 2013 bottlings of the 23-year brand expression "may be the last of its kind", since at that point there was very little left of the aging stock from the Stitzel-Weller distillery (although he said the brand would not be discontinued).
+In 2013, Julian Preston Van Winkle III said the 2013 bottlings of the 23-year brand expression "may be the last of its kind", since at that point there was very little left of the aging stock from the Stitzel-Weller distillery (although he said the brand would not be discontinued).
 The makers say that they do not want to boost production, as there is considerable long-term risk, and they do not want to be left holding copious quantities of unsaleable bourbon should tastes, fashions or circumstances change.

-Production is being increased somewhat, with a projected increase of the annual production from 6–8 thousand bottles in 2015 to 15 thousand by 2025, but the production will remain well below mass-market levels.
+Production is being increased somewhat, with a projected increase of the annual production from six to eight thousand bottles in 2015, to 15 thousand by 2025, but the production will remain well below mass-market levels.